eidp/actions-terraform/README.md

-# actions
+# Terraform Actions

-Repository containing GitHub Actions
+This repository contains GitHub Actions and shared workflows for managing Terraform resources.

+## Workflow documentation

+The workflow documentation is located in the [`.github/workflows/README.md`](.github/workflows/README.md) file.